iconincar/isotope-docs/scripting/process.md

 Processes are automatically destroyed when the process ends (either normally or with an error code) and the process is not re-launched.
 By default, the compositor will automatically re-launch processes that end unless it has failed 5 times within 5 seconds of launch (an early exit condition).
 If the process has stopped too many times, it will be considered defective and will no longer be automatically re-launched in order to prevent filling up the logs.
 When a process is re-launched, it retains the same process object.

+Any output written by the process (either to `stdout` or `stderr`) will be captured in the compositor's log and viewable in the isotope web console as well as the operating system logging facilities.
+Output emitted from programs will be tagged with the name of the profile and the process.

 For examples on launching processes, see the [`profile` object](./profile).

 The methods here are mainly only used by scripts when managing processes manually.